AIMICROSOFTTECH NEWSWindows

 Microsoft’s Bing AI now offers more than just plain text responses.
 It can now deliver rich formatting, charts, and graphs to help users understand information better.
 Additionally, the Bing Image Creator has been updated to support more than 100 languages, allowing it to craft AI-generated pictures using DALL-E. Microsoft is also working on multi-modal support, which would allow users to upload images to search for specific content.
 For instance, you could ask Bing to find furniture that matches a unique bookcase in your home.

-Bing Ai Moves To Open Preview
+Bing AI Moves to Open Preview

-Bing Ai Moves To Open Preview
+Bing AI Moves to Open Preview

 Conversation Histories